All Episodes

 He refuses to recuse himself.

-I mean, how fair is it, you know, how fair is it to you to be investigated by somebody like that?
+You know, how fair is it to you to be investigated by somebody like that?

 You know, law enforcement is expected, especially prosecutors, federal prosecutors, to be fair and impartial and neutral.

-And these people are anything but I think there is growing circumstantial, strong circumstantial evidence that they fixed it so that Hillary Clinton would be absolved and their backup plan was to frame Donald Trump.
+And I think there is growing circumstantial, strong circumstantial evidence that they fixed it so that Hillary Clinton would be absolved and their backup plan was to frame Donald Trump with a completely fictitious, spurious, you know, investigation into collusion.

 No, you're absolutely right.

-And when you mentioned Mueller and Rosenstein and perhaps they should have recused themselves, it does go to character.
+And when you mentioned Mueller and Rosenstein, and perhaps they should have recused themselves, it does go to character.

-What kind of person, I mean, honestly, when you're an investigation like this, one that's so important, what kind of person doesn't recuse themselves?
+What kind of person, I mean, honestly, when you're in an investigation like this, one that's so important, what kind of person doesn't recuse themselves?

 You're absolutely right.